AcadHub/Matlab-GUI-Codes-for-changing-the-brightness-of-the-image/README.md

 # Matlab-GUI-Codes-for-changing-the-brightness-of-the-image
-These Matlab code will enable user to adjust the brightness of the Image Codes are provided by Dr. Goan https://www.academicblock.com/
+These Matlab code will enable user to adjust the brightness of the Image

+This code is inspired by a article on <a href="https://www.academicblock.com/technology/web-tools/black-and-white-converter">Color to black and white</a> image page.

+Codes are provided by Dr. Goan https://www.academicblock.com/